gonzaloeats/RoboND-Rover-Project-Gonzalo/writeup_template.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
+Finally I was able to get above 60% fidelity.
+The rocks were easy to point out, and mapping the terrain wasn't difficult once I figured out how to keep the robot from getting stuck.
+It project proved to be quite a challenge for me.
+With a little bit of help with the perception code from one the mentors I was able to get the right threshold to properly update my map.
+I think I could still map a bit faster and more accurate if I improve the decision code a bit further.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**
+Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.** I used 720x480 resolution set at fantastic to produce passing results.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+This was a pretty intensive learning experience for me, I was able to see how object oriented programing really works.
+Rover was the first class I've ever used in a real application, I was impressed by the use of decorators and how everything came together.
+At first I had no idea how everything worked but little by little I was able to start putting things together.
+I did end up wasting a lot of time just trying to get the autonomous mode to work.
+I had to restart my terminal every time I made changes to code.
+I lost a few hours but thankfully I was able to spot the issue.
+In the future I would like to figure out a way to collect the rocks.
+Also I would like to display the robot's position on the map.